-- 1. The EA and the District have established the High School Intern Program guidelines and the High School Intern classification.
+1. The EA and the District have established the High School Intern Program guidelines and the High School Intern classification.
 The District shall have the right to determine where High School Interns are assigned.
 The District agrees High School Interns shall perform work consistent with the class specification only.

-The High School Intern classification shall be in place and in effect prior to the implementation of Part B. - 2.
-The District has the right to determine the number of High School Interns to use in this Program.
+- 2. The District has the right to determine the number of High School Interns to use in this Program.
 The cumulative hours for all High School Interns shall not exceed 2,000 hours in each calendar year. - 3.
 The District has the right to determine each High School Intern's work schedule.
 The District shall be allowed to assign intermittent, part-time or full-time work schedules to High School Interns.
 High School Interns shall not be assigned work in excess of 40 hours in a workweek.
 High School Interns are subject to FLSA.
 High School Interns shall not be eligible to perform work done by regular employees as an overtime assignment that includes but not limited to, home and garden shows, county fairs, lawn mower exchange programs, wood stove exchange programs, ethnic celebrations and earth day fairs. - 4.
-For each 4-week period (two pay periods), the District shall report to the EA in writing the names, duties, hours of work in that 4-week period, and cumulative hours of work for all
+The District shall report to the EA in writing the names, classifications, cumulative hours of work on a quarterly basis. - 5.
+High School Interns shall not be eligible to become members of the EA and are not covered by the MOU. - 6.
+The hourly rate for High School Interns shall be the City and County of San Francisco minimum wage.